All about Xtampú, Xcambó, pink lagoon in Yucatán (2025)

 Some interesting figures about Mayan archaeological sites on the Yucatan Peninsula:

-How do you get to Xtampú from Mérida?
+How to Get to Xtampú from Mérida?

 You should use a car for the trip if possible.
 The journey by public transport is time-consuming and takes a long time and there are not a lot of departures for getting back.
 From Mérida, highway 166 heads northeast past Xcambó and Laguna Rosada directly to Xtampú.